jzhang369/CEG7420/lecture_notes_summer_2025/instructions.md

 ### **Enumerating all Instructions in a Function**

+**Option 1:**

-**Option 1:** Enumerate all instructions starting from the first instruction of this function, and check whether this instruction's address is inside the body of this function.
+Enumerate all instructions starting from the first instruction of the function and verify whether each instruction's address is within the function’s body.

 ```python
 # display all instructions inside the function indicated by your cursor.